 Shiatsu is therapeutic bodywork from Japan based on principles of Traditional Chinese Medicine combined with modern anatomy and physiology.
 Shiatsu is non-invasive, performed without oils through light, comfortable clothing, and uses soothing, kneading, pressing, tapping and stretching techniques.
 Shiatsu stimulates and harmonizes the flow of “Qi” (vital energy) throughout the body and has both preventative and therapeutic effects.
 It is beneficial for a wide range of internal and musculoskeletal conditions.
 Shiatsu therapy may be stimulating or calming, reduces stress and contributes to overall well being.

-By completing CenterPoint’s Shiatsu Therapy Program the student will:
+By completing CenterPoint’s Shiatsu Therapy Diploma Program the student will:

-1. Acquire proficiency and competence in shiatsu techniques, including Namikoshi style and Shiatsu Anma style.
+1. Acquire proficiency and competence in shiatsu forms and techniques, including Namikoshi Shiatsu and Shiatsu Anma.

 2. Develop a comprehensive understanding of the structure and function of the human body.